ioannismesionis/ioannismesionis.github.io/_posts/2025-05-24-counterfactuals-explanations.md

    - Robust counterfactual generation
    - Supports both classification and regression

+However, DiCE was the only one that allowed the generation of counterfactual for regression problems.
 Let's see how DiCE works with our house price prediction model:

 ```python
 # Create a DiCE data object